aedart/athenaeum/docs/archive/next/README.md

 ### API Requests

-The Http package has been upgraded with a few [Request abstractions](./http/api/requests/README.md).
+The Http Api package has been upgraded with a few [Request abstractions](./http/api/requests/README.md).
 These can speed up development of API endpoints.

 **Example Request**